Purvi1230/Sentiment-analysis/README.md

 # Sentiment-analysis
-This is a project I worked on which performs sentiment analysis on a kaggle dataset. https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews?resource=download
+This is a project I worked on which I performed sentiment analysis on a kaggle dataset. https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews?resource=download

 About Dataset